jsdclxvi/Reforestation/README.md

-## I tried to write a chemistry joke, but could never get a reaction.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.